Skaveza/Linear_Regression_Model/README.md

 View the Results:

-Predicted life expectancy

-Risk level (e.g., "Low", "Moderate", "High")
+Predicted life expectancy (e.g., "Low", "Moderate", "High")

 ## Contributing
 We welcome contributions to improve the app.
 To contribute: